 kubectl config use-context oidc

-After switching context, the next kubectl command automatically triggers the browser login.
-The token is cached so subsequent commands don’t re-prompt until it expires (controlled by Okta token lifetime, default 1 hour).
+After switching context, the next kubectl command triggers the browser login.
+The token is cached so subsequent commands don’t re-prompt until it expires — controlled by Okta’s token lifetime, default one hour.

 RBAC — Nothing Changes

 The ClusterRoles and ClusterRoleBindings from the previous post work unchanged.
-The only difference is group membership now comes from Okta instead of the cert O field.
-A binding like this:
+The only difference is group membership now comes from Okta instead of the cert O field:

 apiVersion: rbac.authorization.k8s.io/v1